Registration will open May 1!

-Registration is now open!
-Please note that the last day to register for classes is January 8, by 5pm.
+Please note that the last day to register for classes is March 28, by 5pm.
 If you register after this date, there will be a $25 late fee added on to your class fee.

 The Skills Program is an exciting new addition to the GoU curriculum.
 It offers a variety of classes in theater, film, writing, and improvisation.
 Each semester will have different choices, so check back to see if there’s something that interests you.